 **A Quick review of CODA from the Sundance Film Festival.
 More thoughts to come when the film gets an official release**

 My family just can’t understand.
 It’s a bit of shared experience that has been fertile ground for coming of age films as far back as Rebel Without a Cause.
 What makes James Dean’s portrayal of Jim so impressive is the deepens of his convictions when, in reality, he was the one who didn’t understand his parents.
 CODA presents a coming of age story where its teen protagonist really is misunderstood.

 Ruby (Emilia Jones) is the only hearing member of her otherwise deaf family.
 As a result she is an essential part of how her parents interact with the world.
-School, hobbies and life in general take a backseat as she spends mornings helping crew her father’s fishing boat.
+School, hobbies and life in general take a backseat as she spends mornings helping crew her father’s fishing boat and evenings translating for the family business at the farmer’s market.
 Though the family business would flounder — pun intended — without her, Ruby cant help but feel like an outsider to her own clan.

 At home she’s scolded for listening to music at the table, at school she’s the kid who couldn’t quite enunciate properly.
 What nobody knows, whether they couldn’t hear or never took the time to, is that Ruby can really sing.
 She’s translated for her family for so long that, as she begins to pursue a future in music, Ruby struggles with the prospect of finally speaking for herself.

 CODA is trope laden in all the ways you might expect of a coming of age drama.
 The high school choir and romance subplot — with a surprisingly charmless Ferdia Walsh-Peelo (he was really good in Sing Street!) — fall disappointingly flat.
 Fortunately, director Siân Heder (Tallulah) recognizes where the power of her film lies.